Shicheng-Guo/BIS180L_web/_Assignments/Assignment_1.5_SA_template.md

-Assignment 1.5
+Assignment 1
 ==============

-# Template for Sequence Alignment Assignment (20 pts possible)
+# Template for Unix, git, and Sequence Alignment Assignments (20 pts possible)

 __Full Name:__

 __Student ID:__

+*_Any code should be formatted as such_*

+## Markdown

+Paste the bio of your the student you interviewed here:

+## Unix

+Paste the `date` command that you used for exercise one here:

+## Git

+Paste the URL for the shared github repository that you created with your lab partners here.
+Use proper markdown formatting:

+## Sequence Alignment

-*_Please answer the following questions which are each worth 1 point unless otherwise indicated.
-Be clear and concise with any written answers.
-Graphs should be properly constructed (axis labels, units, titles, etc.)_*
+*_Please answer the following questions Be clear and concise with any written answers._*

 __1.__ How do you know that when you use `shuffleseq` the sequences have the same exact composition?

-__2.__ Create a text based "histogram" as desribed in the lab manual that shows the distribution of scores when aligning shuffled sequences.
+__2.__ Create a text based "histogram" as described in the lab manual that shows the distribution of scores when aligning shuffled sequences.
 Why is the shape of the curve not quite normal?